triton-inference-server/python_backend/README.md

 request.
 After setting errors for an pb_utils.InferenceResponse object, use InferenceResponseSender.send() to send response with the error back to the user.

+Starting from 23.10, request cancellation can be checked directly on the `InferenceResponseSender` object using `response_sender.is_cancelled()`.
+Sending the TRITONSERVER_RESPONSE_COMPLETE_FINAL flag at the end of response is still needed even the request is cancelled.

 ##### Use Cases